-Happy 75th birthday FCE!
+Happy 76th birthday FCE!
 A visit to the web site of National Association for Family and Community Education shows such a positive organization; one that cares about families and communities.
-The organization has gone through several name changes in its seventy-five years; some of you remember the Home Demonstration Units and Extension Homemaker Units of the past.
+The organization has gone through several name changes in its long history; some of you remember the Home Demonstration Units and Extension Homemaker Units of the past.
 Through all of this the mission to strengthen individuals, families and communities through continuing education, developing leadership and community action has remained the same.